The Best Vegan and Vegetarian Food in Madrid

 Setas a la plancha: grilled mushrooms typically drizzled with garlic, parsley and olive oil

-Garbanzos con espinacas: hearty chickpea and spinach stew
+Garbanzos con espinacas: hearty chickpea and spinach stew.
+One of our favorite vegan tapas in Madrid!

 For a light or on-the-go lunch, there are plenty of traditional cafés that serve bocadillos (hearty baguette sandwiches).
 These are simple and straightforward.
 Try a bocadillo de queso, a baguette stuffed with sliced manchego cheese.
 Maybe ask for a few slices of tomato as well.
 Another option is a bocadillo de tortilla francesa, a baguette filled with a plain egg omelet.

 Hot tip: beware of sandwiches labeled “vegetal”.
-They usually have ham or tuna!
+They usually have tuna!

 Tapas, tapas, tapas!

 Tapas bars are known for their cured meats, fresh seafood and all manner of stewed, grilled and fried meat.
 These days, particularly in Madrid, restaurants and tapas bars are more and more prepared for vegetarian guests!
-Most restaurants and tapas bars have at least a few vegetarian/vegan options.
+Most restaurants and tapas bars have at least a few vegetarian and vegan options.
 If you have any questions you can ask the waiter/bartender to suggest some meat-free dishes.

 We like to say that there’s a tapas cannon: menu items that can typically be found in bars and restaurants in Madrid and throughout Spain.
 The following list highlights traditional tapas and raciones (larger sharing plates) from that cannon that happen to be vegetarian or vegan: